JamesNiedfeldt/BlueJ-Quality-Assessment-Tools/README.md

 ## Installation Instructions

-Copy the jar file quality-tools-extension-X.Y.Z.jar to the bluej extension directory (../BlueJ/lib/extensions)
+Copy the jar file quality-tools-extension-X.Y.Z.jar in the project root directory to the bluej extension directory (../BlueJ/lib/extensions)

 #### PMD
 For default functionality unzip the desired pmd-bin-\* to the BlueJ lib directory (../BlueJ/lib) into a folder named pmd-bin-\*.
 The pmd executable files (pmd.bat and run.sh) should be located in the BlueJ folder at ../lib/pmd-bin-\*/bin/ after extraction.
 At last check, PMD 6.9.0 has this required directory structure.
 The current distirbution, **pmd-bin-6.9.0.zip**, can be downloaded from